Defining Cloud Based Accounting for 2021. What's The Deal?

 1. The way you pay for accounting software has changed.

 When you buy accounting software to install into your system, you typically pay a flat fee, receive your software, and that's it.
-Once the software becomes outdated, you have to stat all over, and this is not always cost-effective.
-With cloud-based accounting, you will throw out those initial fees and start paying a recurring — and much lower — fee for your software.
-Not only does this mean you receive updates and upgrades at no additional cost, but you also have access to free support.
+Once the software becomes outdated, you have to start all over, and this is not always cost-effective.
+With cloud-based accounting, you will throw out those initial fees and start paying a recurring — and often cumulatively much lower — fee for your software.
+Not only does this mean you receive updates and upgrades at no additional cost, but you also have access to free support and other free features.

 2. The way you access your accounting software has changed.

 10 years ago, if you wanted to access your accounting software, you had to sit down at your desktop computer, maybe place a CD in the drive, fire it up, wait for it to load, and then search for whatever information you wanted.
 Those days are almost completely nonexistent.
 Cloud-based accounting means you can access your software any time from any place, as long as you can connect to the internet.
 Laptops, smartphones, tablets, you name it.
 Keep up with your business in real-time from locations all around the world.
 And not only can you access it from anywhere in the world, but so can your salespeople and your accountant and anyone else you provide with a password.

 Today's accounting software isn't just for accounting anymore and it encompasses a whole variety of features like productivity features, inventory management, sales reminders, emailing and task features and more.

 Many businesses report that cloud-based accounting has greatly improved their overall productivity.
 Your employees can enter receipts and sales from their smartphones at home or on the road instead of hanging on to them until they are back in the office.
 Because it keeps up with your business in real-time, you can check in on any department to see how a project is coming along.
 You can also make quicker business decisions because of this quick and easy access.